Minister Launches the 2017 Gum Litter Taskforce Campaign

-The initiative has been run as an annual OOH campaign in recent years to encourage the public to dispose of their gum responsibly.
+The initiative has run as an annual OOH campaign in recent years to encourage the public to dispose of their gum responsibly.

 As a public awareness campaign, the choice of displaying on OOH formats is an effective method of getting the message noticed by a large and diverse audience.

 PML worked in association with media agency Mediavest, planning agency Mediacom and creative by AMV BBDO, to create a heavyweight multi-format OOH campaign which commenced in cycle 10.
 The Connolly Gallery will be alight with their animated design, as well as utilising other OOH formats such as 48 Sheets, Bus Shelters, dPods and Metropoles for maximum exposure in the Greater Dublin Area.

 Research has positively demonstrated the effectiveness of the campaign, according to research carried out by Millward Brown on behalf of GLT in 2016, 93% agreed that dropping gum is littering and 83% claim they always dispose of their gum correctly.

 These are encouraging results for the campaign, as proven when GLT was the awarded the 2016 PML Poster Impact Award for Top Call to Action poster.